xinwenfu/tst-dht-lab--pcb-2/README.md

     - **Linux Host**: It appears Linux distributions like Ubuntu has the appropriate driver installed already.
 However, the following steps are needed for our Ubuntu VM to use the IoT kit:
       - Become a user with the sudo privileges. e.g., *su cyberadmin*.
-      - *sudo adduser student1 vboxusers* # student is the user that runs our Ubuntu IoT VM.
+      - *sudo adduser student vboxusers* # student is the user that runs our Ubuntu IoT VM.
       - Reboot the Linux host.

     - **Notes**: If black green shows up for the Ubuntu VM, try to increase Ubuntu VM -> Display -> Virtual Memory